 Denver Wrongful Death Attorneys

-Injury Attorneys Advising Bereaved Families in the Denver Area
+Injury Attorneys Advising Bereaved Families in Colorado

 Everyone knows what happens if they are injured in a car accident – the negligent driver’s insurance (or the victim’s insurance) should pay for the driver’s failure to act as a prudent person.
 But what happens when a person is killed as a result of another’s negligence or wrongful act?
 Colorado’s wrongful death statutes can assist a family in their pursuit of justice for the tragic loss of a loved one.
 Colorado Revised Statutes §§ 13-21-201 through 13-21-204 apply in all cases in which someone dies, including when someone is killed on another’s property, or if a product is the cause of the death.